taylor-c-williams/order-tracking-SMS/README.md

   - `OrderService.delete(id)`
     - Deletes the order from the database
     - Sends an "order deleted" text message with the order ID

 - `orders` controller _3pt_:
   - Unit tests for all `orders` routes in `__tests__/app.test.js`
-  - `GET /api/v1/orders`
+  - ✔︎`GET /api/v1/orders`
   - Responds with an array of all orders
-  - `GET /api/v1/orders/:id`
+  - ✔︎`GET /api/v1/orders/:id`
   - Responds with an order object with the given id
   - `PATCH /api/v1/orders/:id`
     - Takes a request body with a JSON object `{ "quantity": /* some number */}` and updates the order with the given id
   - `DELETE /api/v1/orders/:id`